marctrem/usbarmory-wiki-fork/Errata-(Mk-II).md

 On some Thinkpad x250 right-hand side USB ports none of those mitigations appear to work, suggesting a different/additional issue.

-It should be noted that when loading code through `imx_usb` the issue does not appear, it is speculated that the USB initialization performed by the boot ROM itself (due to Serial Download Protocol mode) prevents the issue.
+It should be noted that when loading code through USB SDP the issue does not appear, it is speculated that the USB initialization performed by the boot ROM itself (due to Serial Download Protocol mode) prevents the issue.